What Do Social Security Taxes Pay For?

 The quick answer is into the government’s massive retirement fund for American workers.
 How massive is it?

-Since its inception, FICA has collected $19.9 trillion for Social Security and Medicare.
+Since its inception, FICA has collected more than $20 trillion for Social Security and Medicare.

-The Social Security Board of Trustees annual report said that $957 billion was collected in 2017.
-The Social Security Administration (SSA) paid $922 billion in benefits.
+The Social Security Board of Trustees 2020 annual report said that $1.062 billion was collected.
+The Social Security Administration (SSA) paid $1.059 billion in benefits.
+The costs are projected to exceed the income by 2021 and in the years to come, sounding the alarms for future generations.

 How Is Social Security Funded?